ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.influxdb/README.md

 The adapter supports enabling and disabling of history logging via JavaScript and also retrieving the list of enabled data points with their settings.

 ### enable
-The message requires to have the `id` of the datapoint.
+The message requires having the `id` of the datapoint.
 Additionally, optional `options` to define the datapoint specific settings:

 ```javascript
 sendTo('influxdb.0', 'enableHistory', {